Vercel provides a menu with shortcuts, called the Command Menu, to navigate through the dashboard and perform common actions using only the keyboard.

-You can access it using by pressing ⌘ + K (instead of ⌘, use Ctrl on Windows or Linux) on your keyboard, or by clicking on the respective item in your personal menu at the top right of the dashboard:
+You can access the menu by pressing ⌘ + K on macOS or Ctrl + K on Windows and Linux.
+Alternatively, you can access it by clicking on Command Menu in your personal menu at the top right of the dashboard:

 Once opened, the Command Menu will offer you a list of commonly used shortcuts.
 For example, you can quickly navigate to a specific Project or Team right away, using your ↑ (arrow up), ↓ (arrow down) and ↵ (enter) keys: